 August 2021 Amendment and Restatement Agreement.
-On August 2, 2021, as part of the Ultragas Transaction, the Company entered into an Amendment and Restatement Agreement with Danmarks Skibskredit A/S relating to a previously issued 2019 Senior Term Loan Facility, with four vessel owning entities as borrowers for a maximum principal amount of \$66.95 million (the "August 2021 Amendment and Restatement Agreement").
-The facility has an expiration date of August 2026 and is fully drawn down as of December 31, 2021, with an amount outstanding of \$52.4 million which is repayable in nine equal half yearly installments of approximately \$2.9 million followed by a payment of \$26.2 million on the final repayment date of June 1, 2026.
-Interest on amounts drawn is payable at a rate of U.S. LIBOR plus 190 basis points per annum.
-Under amendment no.1 of the facility, dated June 2019, the U.S. LIBOR portion of the facility on each tranche was fixed at a rate between 1.873% and 1.88% for the remaining duration of the loan.
+In August 2021, as part of the Ultragas Transaction, the Company entered into an Amendment and Restatement Agreement with Danmarks Skibskredit A/S relating to a previously issued 2019 Senior Term Loan Facility, with four vessel owning entities as borrowers for a maximum principal amount of \$66.95 million (the "August 2021 Amendment and Restatement Agreement").
+The facility matures in August 2026 and is fully drawn down as of December 31, 2023, with an amount outstanding of \$40.8 million which is repayable in half yearly installments of approximately \$2.9 million followed by a payment of \$26.2 million on the final repayment date of June 1, 2026.
+Under Amendment no.1 of the facility, dated June 2019, the overall rate of the facility on each tranche was fixed at interest rates between 3.77% and 3.780%.

 The facility is secured by first priority mortgages on each of Happy Osprey, Happy Peregrine, Happy Pelican and Happy Penguin, as well as assignment of earnings and insurances on these secured vessels.
 The financial covenants each as defined within the Senior Term Loan Facility are: a) the maintenance at all times of cash and cash equivalents in an amount equal to or greater than (i) \$50.0 million and (ii) 5 per cent of the total indebtedness; and b) maintain a ratio of value adjusted total stockholders' equity to value adjusted total assets of not less than 30%; and the aggregate fair market value of the collateral vessels must be no less than 135% of the aggregate outstanding borrowing under the facility.
-As of December 31, 2021, the Company was in compliance with all covenants contained in this credit facility.
+As of December 31, 2023, the Company was in compliance with all covenants contained in this credit facility.

-On August 4, 2021, as part of the Ultragas Transaction, the Company became guarantor for the following four Senior Secured Term Loan Facilities, previously entered into by Othello Shipping Company S.A. or certain of its wholly owned vessel owning entities.
+In August 2021, as part of the Ultragas Transaction, the Company became guarantor for the following four Senior Secured Term Loan Facilities, previously entered into by Othello Shipping Company S.A. or certain of its wholly owned vessel owning entities.

-DB Credit Facility A. On October 25, 2013, Atlanticgas Shipping Inc. and Balearicgas Shipping Inc. entered into a Senior Secured Term Loan Facility with Deutsche Bank AG, Hong Kong Branch for a maximum principal amount of \$57.7 million (the "DB Credit Facility A"), to finance two newbuild LPG carriers, Atlanticgas and Balearicgas.
-The facility has a term of twelve years from the date of the vessels' deliveries, therefore expiring in April 2027.
-It is fully drawn down as of December 31, 2021, with an amount outstanding of \$25.2 million which is repayable for each vessel tranche in half yearly installments of \$1.2 million for twelve years from the date of each vessel drawdown.
-Interest on amounts drawn is payable at a rate of U.S. LIBOR plus 205 basis points per annum.
-As of December 31, 2021, the Company was in compliance with all covenants contained in this credit facility.
+DB Credit Facility A. On October 25, 2013, Atlantic Gas Shipping Inc. and Balearic Gas Shipping Inc. entered into a Senior Secured Term Loan Facility with Deutsche Bank AG, Hong Kong Branch for a maximum principal amount of \$57.7 million (the "DB Credit Facility A"), to finance two newbuild LPG carriers, Atlantic Gas and Balearic Gas.
+The facility has a term of twelve years from the date of the vessels' deliveries, maturing in April 2027.
+It is fully drawn down as of December 31, 2023, with an amount outstanding of \$15.6 million which is repayable for each vessel tranche in half yearly installments of \$1.2 million for twelve years from the date of each vessel drawdown.
+Interest on amounts drawn is payable at a rate of Comp SOFR plus 247 basis points per annum.